A guide to words for moustaches

 According to An illustrated dictionary of hairdressing and wigmaking (1966), cited in the OED, a Kaiser Moustache is “a moustache of which the ends are turned up in the manner of William II, Emperor of Germany, the Kaiser.”

 According to the OED, this moustache is so called because of its resemblance to the whiskers of a walrus, and is currently first recorded in writing in 1918.
 Not a far cry from the soup-strainer, this moustache is best left to professionals, and is most effective in a shade of grey.
 A particular variety of this style is the Old Bill moustache, to denote a moustache resembling that of a cartoon character of the First World War (1914–18), an old grumbling Cockney soldier.

-If this style is your aim, and you are starting from clean-shaven, you should aim to dazzle crowds for Movember 2014.
+If this style is your aim, and you are starting from clean-shaven, you should aim to dazzle crowds for next year’s Movember.
 Go Mo Bros!